menchelab/vrprot/README.md

 blender_parser.add_structure(<UniProtID>, <Path to Structure>)
 ```

-The "keepFiles" argument can be used, to tell the program to not delete .glb and other source files after the proccessing is accomplished.
+The "keepFiles" argument can be used, to tell the program to not delete .glb and other source files after the proccessing is accomplished.<br>
+The output can then be found in the "./glbs/ "directory.

 ## Export the .ply file
 You can define the installation Path to your blender installation by using: